stemhacks/hourofcode-workshop/README.md

 [Use Artifical Intelligence to find research papers](https://iris.ai/)

-[Scilab](http://cloud.scilab.in/) - Tool used for performing many scientific calculations in the real world
+[Scilab](http://cloud.scilab.in/) - Tool used for performing many scientific calculations in the real world.

-to run an example select a category, then book, then select an example you are interested in.
-Finally hit execute and see what it does
+To run an example, select a category, then book, then select an example you are interested in.
+Finally, hit execute and see what it does.

 ## Economics